oVirt/ovirt-site/source/develop/release-management/features/engine/metrics-store-collected-metrics.html.md

 ## Statistics collection
-oVirt statistics are gathered from the oVirt engine and hypervisors by collectd, and transferred to fluentd.
+collectd gathers oVirt statistics from the oVirt engine and hypervisors, and transfers the data to fluentd.

 The data is then transformed, enriched, and sent to the remote metrics store.